Start the Show

 - Many of the Zoo’s restrooms contain toddler toilet seats

-- Water bottle refill stations are located at every water fountain, often found near restrooms
+- Water bottle refill stations are located at every water fountain, often found near restrooms.
+These might not be available in winter, though.

 - You can bring your own snacks into the Zoo, or buy food at any of our four restaurants, or at multiple snack stations throughout the Zoo.